What counts as a liquid (LAG)

 Can I carry water bottle in flight India hand baggage?

 No — water bottles brought from outside cannot pass security if larger than 100 ml.
-However, you CAN buy water AFTER the security checkpoint and carry it onboard.
-Empty reusable water bottles pass security and refillable airside.
+On domestic flights you can buy water AFTER the security checkpoint and carry it onboard.
+On international flights (especially US/UK-bound), a secondary gate check may disallow open airside bottles — duty-free in a sealed STEB is the safe route.
+Empty reusable water bottles pass security and refill airside.

 Is baby food and milk allowed in hand baggage India?